Financial-Times/ft-frontend-build/README.md

       |        main.mustache
       |
       |  // A home for third party resources (mostly js, but could also be css/sass) which, for whichever reason, cannot be @imported/required directly after a bower install.
-      |  // e.g. the es6-promises polyfill requires npm and a transpiler to make it consumable by browserify, so a built version could be stored here
+      |  // e.g. the es6-promises modernize requires npm and a transpiler to make it consumable by browserify, so a built version could be stored here
       \_ vendor